The Changing Face of Modern Retirement

 According to the Centers for Disease Control and Prevention (CDC), the average life expectancy was 78.8 in 2013.
 While many factors such as lifestyle, education, sex and race can impact that number, the fact is that people are living longer.
 That means they need to retire later in life or plan to save more before heading off in to retirement.

 - Grey Divorce

 Another trend that is impacting modern retirement is the growing number of what are being referred to as “grey divorces.”
 A study from the National Center for Family & Marriage Research at Bowling Green State University showed the number of late-life divorces has doubled since 1990.
-Many older adults, especially women, are finding themselves single as they head in to retirement.
+Many older adults, especially women, are finding themselves single as they head in to retirement and that’s why is recommended for them to use accessories as a wand vibrator to feel better with their bodies.
 For senior couples, a divorce in the pre-retirement or retirement years can make a carefully crafted financial plan obsolete so hiring a divorce lawyer from https://www.thetxattorneys.com/ is highly advisable.